Anxiety disorders are characterized by an unpleasant state of mind and are often accompanied by nervousness and overwhelming fear.

 - In the end…

 Maca scientifically named as Lepedium Meyennii Walp grows at high elevations in South America where the climatic conditions are harsh with poor oxygen availability.

 Read: Health Benefits of Maca

 The plant is commonly named as maca-maca, ayak chichira or ayak willku.
 The herb is being used by Peruvians since 2000 years to improve mental activity, boost energy levels and sexual drive.

 They take about half a pound of this vegetable daily.

-Maca root is primarily known for its ability to alter the functioning of endocrine glands whose secretions play major role in controlling mood swings.
+Maca root is primarily known for its ability to alter the functioning of endocrine glands whose secretions play a major role in controlling mood swings.

-Because of this ability the root is extensively used in regulating anxiety and depression.
+Because of this ability, the root is extensively used in regulating anxiety and depression.
 However, there is no supportive scientific evidence.

 Anxiety disorders that generally develop due to physical or mental illnesses should be addressed immediately to prevent it from worsening.
 Some of the commonly observed anxiety disorders and their symptoms include: